ivangfr/spring-cloud-stream-event-routing-cloudevents/README.md

 ## Cleanup

-To remove the Docker images created by this project, go to a terminal and run the following commands
+To remove the Docker images created by this project, go to a terminal and inside `spring-cloud-stream-event-routing-cloudevents` root folder, run the following script
 ```
-docker rmi ivanfranchin/producer-service:1.0.0
-docker rmi ivanfranchin/consumer-service:1.0.0
+./remove-docker-images.sh
 ```

 ## References